tjunruh/Table_OCR/README.md

 ## Train Model

+![Image that should be approved](Readme_Images/Image_5.png)

 When the model makes mistakes predicting what handwritten characters are in a cell, it is possible to conduct training to help it better understand an individual's handwriting.
 Images are saved to the Train Model tool whenever a modification is made within a cell of the generated table and enter or tab is pressed.
 Note that the image will only be saved if the modification has the same number of characters as the original prediction.
 This method is not foolproof if an incorrect modification is entered by the user.
 Consequently, images must be approved before they are ready to be used for training.
 If the label does not match the image, it should be rejected.
 Otherwise, it can be approved.
 Generally it is better to have a large number of approved images before training is conducted.
 Twenty five or more approved images should bring the best results.
-When training is ready to take place, press “Train”.
+The image above is an example of an image that should be approved.
+Below is an example of an image that should be rejected.
+When training is ready to take place, press “Train”
-![Image that should be approved](Readme_Images/Image_5.png)

 ![Image that should be rejected](Readme_Images/Image_6.png)

 ## How to Generate a Table